Chancellor (education): Finland

-The chancellor of University of Helsinki (the oldest, largest and most prestigious in Finland) has also the notable right to be present and to speak in the plenary meetings of the Council of State when matters regarding the university are discussed.
+The chancellor of University of Helsinki (the oldest and largest in Finland) has also the right to be present and to speak in the plenary meetings of the Council of State when matters regarding the university are discussed.
 Despite their role as the chancellor of only one university, they are often regarded as the political representative of Finland's entire university institution when they exercise their rights in the Council of State.

 In the history of Finland the office of the chancellor dates all the way back to the Swedish Empire, and later the Russian Empire.
 Historically the chancellor's duty was to function as the official representative of the monarch in the autonomous university.

 The number of chancellors in Finnish universities has declined over the years, and in the vast majority of Finnish universities the highest official is the rector.
 The remaining universities with chancellors are University of Helsinki and Åbo Akademi University.